investing in our teams wellbeing, no matter how we paint it, is just the right thing to do.

-with health undeniably being our most valuable asset, investing in your teams health means you follow the humanistic path & invest in your companies wellbeing at the same time.
+with health undeniably being our most valuable asset, investing in your teams health means you follow the humanistic path and invest in your company’s wellbeing at the same time.

 what I learned from company leaders

 95 % liked the idea of investing in their team’s wellbeing, however shrugged it off quickly.
 5% asked questions to establish the nature of the program and 0.5% of this group asked for a second meeting and implemented one of my initiatives.

 personally, I find these stats grotesque and at the same time an honest reflection of where we are as a species.

 stress and their ability to process it favourably was their biggest concern, adding that lifestyle diseases had started to show their hands and they were fearful of what lay ahead on that front. disease and doctors’ visits vs heath and movement had become the dominant conversation loop. from where I stand…

 if everything started with stress,

 not the symptoms of stress, like high blood pressure, etc., then taking stress head on is the best place to start any wellness initiative.